griseyu/DESIGNING-AND-DEVELOPING-SOFTWARE-APPLICATIONS_SHU_Project_Team1/Project-Summary.md

  - MongoDB - Primary database
  - GitHub - Version Control and managing the workflow
  - Visual Studio Code - Environment for the development
- - Slack and Zoom - Team communication
+ - Slack, Screen and Zoom - Team communication
+ - Trello - planning and Kanban tool

 ## Stakeholders